What are the pre-requisites for applying to the program?

 One of the things we look for in a potential applicant is some kind of experience with research, either through working on a research project (e.g., at a hospital) or through a course that focuses on research "methods"--that is, a course that includes data collection and/or analysis, and in which you learn about research design.
 Sometimes these courses are called "Research Methods" or some equivalent, rather than "Experimental".
 The admissions committee looks carefully at each application and at your specific coursework and research experience when evaluating your application.

-What GRE scores and GPA do I need to meet admissions requirements?
+What GPA do I need to meet admissions requirements?

-There are no official minimum scores or GPAs.
-The most accurate information we can give is that most students have GRE scores above 650 on each section and high GPAs (over 3.2), but there are always exceptions.
+There are no official minimum GPAs.
+The most accurate information we can give is that most students have high GPAs (over 3.2), but there are always exceptions.

-Do I have to take the psychology GRE?
+Do I have to take the General or the Psychology GRE?